wliu40/mslearn-dp100/instructions/03-azureml-designer.md

                             inplace=True)
     return scored_results
 ```
-> **Note**: After pasting the code in the **Execute Python Script** module, verify that the code looks similar to the code above.
-Indentations are important in Python and the module will fail if the indentations are not copied correctly.
+> **Note**: After pasting the code in the **Execute Python Script** component, verify that the code looks similar to the code above.
+Indentations are important in Python and the component will fail if the indentations are not copied correctly.

 7. Verify that your pipeline looks similar to the following: